Special Olympian is the new voice of Seminole State softball

 You can follow Scott on Twitter @scott88513

 The Seminole State Raider Athletics Department was established in 1965.
-The Raiders compete in three NJCAA Division I sports: baseball, softball and women’s golf and will add men’s and women’s cross country in the fall.
+The Raiders compete in three NJCAA Division I sports: baseball, softball and women’s golf and men’s and women’s cross country.
 For more information, visit seminolestateraiders.com, follow Raider Athletics on Twitter @buildingRaiders and on Facebook.
 Fans can also follow the Raider Women's Golf team on Facebook.